Academics and Advising

 The University of Idaho has established services for students with disabilities in accordance with Section 504 of the Rehabilitation Act of 1973, as amended, and with the Americans with Disabilities Act (ADA) of 1990, as amended.

 The Mission of the Center for Disability Access and Resources (CDAR) is to provide equal and integrated access to students with permanent or temporary disabilities.
 Students requesting accommodations or services must provide CDAR with appropriate disability documentation to support their request.
 In order to receive services in a timely manner, students are advised to make requests with adequate advance notice.
-Services include, but are not limited to deaf services, alternative text, notetaking, testing accommodations, assistive technology, transition management, housing accommodations, campus accessibility information, scholarship opportunities, advocacy, and assistance with learning as it relates to disabilities.
+Services include, but are not limited to, deaf services, alternative text, notetaking, testing accommodations, assistive technology, transition management, housing accommodations, campus accessibility information, scholarship opportunities, advocacy, and assistance with learning as it relates to disabilities.

 Students are asked to contact CDAR as soon as possible to discuss specific disability-related concerns and needs.
-This voluntary self-identification enables CDAR to determine appropriate and reasonable accommodations to ensure classes, programs, services and activities at the University of Idaho are accessible.
+This voluntary self-identification enables CDAR to determine appropriate and reasonable accommodations to ensure classes, programs, services, and activities at the University of Idaho are accessible.
 Information regarding disabilities will be kept in strict confidence and has no effect on admission to the University.
 Federal law prohibits the Admissions Office from making preadmissions inquiries about disabilities.

 National Student Exchange

 National Student Exchange (NSE) gives University of Idaho students the opportunity to attend one of 175 colleges or universities throughout the United States for one or two semesters.
 UI students pay UI fees or the resident fees of their host campus.
-Students normally need to apply by February for the next academic year.
+Students generally need to apply by February for the next academic year.
 Credits earned on NSE fulfill University of Idaho residence-credit requirements.

 To qualify for participation in the NSE, a student should: